Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 Those standards changed, however, with the Trump presidency.
 In January 2017, President Trump signed an executive order that expanded the reach of U.S. Immigration and Customs Enforcement to apprehend undocumented immigrants, regardless of any criminal record.
 Later that year, the president announced he would be phasing out DACA.

 That June, Olivas-Bejarano's DUI charges caught up to him.
-He'd just had a job interview for a bartender position, but when he walked outside and headed toward his car, he saw an ICE agent approaching him.
+He'd just had a job interview for a bartender position, and when he walked outside and headed toward his car, he saw an ICE agent approaching him.

-"As soon as I saw him it was kind of like this gut feeling, you're like, 'Oh crap.'
+"As soon as I saw him it was kind of like this gut feeling.
+You're like, 'Oh crap.'
 Like, 'I hope he doesn't come talk to me.
 I hope he doesn't come talk to me.' "

 He wanted to run away.
 The agent proceeded to pull him out of his car and, as the restaurant staff looked on, put him in handcuffs.

-He describes that day as earth-shattering.
+He describes that day as earth shattering.

 "I had to come to this realization within like 15 minutes that, you know, you're about to be deported."

 ICE detained him for several weeks, first in Oklahoma, then in Texas.
-Eventually, on his lawyer's advice, he left the country voluntarily, to leave open the possibility that he could one day legally return.
+Eventually, on his lawyer's advice, he left the country voluntarily to leave open the possibility that he could one day legally return.

 He was shackled and put on a bus that dropped him off at the southern border.
 He recalled pausing at the border crossing in Laredo, Texas, to take in an otherworldly scene.